Form 210: The Spanish Non-Resident Tax Return Every UK Property Owner Must File

 First, a gestor knows which cadastral value applies to your property, can calculate the correct imputed rate, and files electronically without you needing to navigate the Agencia Tributaria portal in Spanish.
 Second, if the Agencia Tributaria ever queries your filings, your gestor holds the complete history.

-That said, if you have an NIE, a Spanish bank account, and a reasonable tolerance for online government forms in a foreign language, the Agencia Tributaria’s RENTA WEB NON-RESIDENTS system allows direct filing.
-The prerequisite for all of this is having your NIE sorted.
+If you have an NIE, a Spanish bank account, and can navigate a government portal in Spanish, the Agencia Tributaria’s RENTA WEB NON-RESIDENTS system allows direct filing.
+Your NIE is the prerequisite for all of it.
 If you have not done that yet, our complete guide to getting your NIE number from the UK walks you through it step by step.

 What Happens If You Do Not File?